 Both logic level and standard MOSFETs can be used.
-The reference designs derive gate drive from the 12 V supply which is generally available in most computer systems and use logic level MOSFETs.
-A charge pump may be easily implemented to support 5.0 V or 12 V only systems (maximum of 20 V).
+The reference designs derive gate drive from the 12 V supply which is generally available in most computer systems and utilize logic level MOSFETs.
+A charge pump may be easily implemented to permit use of standard MOSFETs or support 5.0 V or 12 V only systems (maximum of 20 V).
 Multiple MOSFETs may be paralleled to reduce losses and improve efficiency and thermal management.